 - 1 T. poppy seeds

-- 1 c. grated Pecorino Romano cheese, plus more for serving
+- ½ to 1 c. grated Pecorino Romano cheese, plus more for serving

 - In a small saucepan bring your stock to a simmer and leave over low heat.
-Puree about 1/4 to 1/3 the amount of cut beets with some heavy cream or half-and-half.
+Puree about ½ the amount of cut beets with some cream or half-and-half.
 Use enough liquid to get a thick puree.

 - Stir in the beets, thyme, poppy seeds and beet puree and finish cooking.
 The dish should have a thick, porridge-like consistency.

-- Turn off the heat and stir in the romano and feta cheeses.
+- Turn off the heat and stir in the romano cheese.
 Add additional cream if you feel the dish needs more creaminess or if it seems like it’s starting to dry out.

 - Add salt to taste.
-Spoon into bowls, top with additional crumbled feta and shredded romano and garnish with thyme sprigs.
+I found I didn’t need any salt.
+Spoon into bowls, top with additional shredded romano or feta and garnish with thyme sprigs.
 Serve immediately.

 Cooking risotto always ends up to be an interesting and somewhat experimental kitchen experience.
 The recipe I’ve listed above is what I ended up making up as I went along.
 It’s pretty far from the recipe I started following.